Salahuddin of Selangor: Personal life

-His last wife, commoner Tuanku Siti Aishah binti Abdul Rahman, served as his Raja Permaisuri Agong.
+His last wife, Tuanku Siti Aishah binti Abdul Rahman, who was a commoner, served as his Raja Permaisuri Agong.
 Being fifty years younger than him, she was also the youngest ever occupant of that office – only 29 at her succession to the throne.

 Hobbies and interests

 Sultan Salahuddin Abdul Aziz Shah was a keen sportsman.
 His interest in golf is well-known within and outside the country.
 The Sultan also loved sailing, collecting antique cars, rearing animals and planting orchids.
 He also likes visiting foreign countries to widen his knowledge and experience.

 Legacy

 Several projects and institutions were named after the Sultan, including: